jdittrich/userNeedResearchBook/text/allURBook.md

 needs sticky notes, paper, a printer (or a lot of patience to write all by hand), (removable) tape and a big wall (2m\*3m minimum!).
 Usually the wall is the showstopper here.
-But why should you want to use an analog analysis if it needs all or these resources?
+But why should you want to use an analog analysis if it needs all these resources?
 Partly, the decision can be based on preferences: Some people like that they can move around the notes by hand and can get an overview of their data by just stepping back and glancing over it.
-However, a big difference is how you work in a team.

-If you work with peers on your analysis you have some  when using the analogue pen and paper approach: you can discuss your ideas and will get new ideas how to structure the data by others.
+If you work with peers on your analysis you have some advantages when using the analogue pen and paper approach: you can easily discuss your ideas with other and will  get new ideas how to structure the data.
  You could as well invite your boss to take a look and be part of the team, at least for some time.
 This type of on-site, collaborative, analysis is best done analogue.
-It is easy to move notes around, and you can refer by pointing to data or just carry it over and ask for an interpretation or the like.
-Using digital tools it is not that easy – despite of all the great tools we have nowadays.
+It is easy to move notes around, and you can refer by pointing to data or just carry it over to someone and ask for an interpretation.
+Using digital tools it is not that easy and direct– despite of all the great digital tools we have nowadays.

 ### How-to